 Even though it’s the summertime, a teacher’s mind never quite shuts off, right?
-We’re always in a perpetual cycle of reflecting on the past school year and planning for the next.
+We’re always in a perpetual cycle of reflecting back on the past school year and planning ahead for the next.
 However, it’s not always “all work and no play” regarding planning.
-One of the fun things many teachers like to do is keep their eyes open for a good sale in their favorite store and stock up on cool classroom supplies and festive decor.
+One of the fun things many teachers like to do is keep their eyes open for a good sale in their favorite store or stock up on cool classroom supplies and festive decor.
 But what’s a cart teacher to do?
-We don’t have the luxury of scooping up heaps of seasonal decor, bulletin board items, or other cutesy classroom goods for lack of space to display them and places to store it all.
+We don’t have the luxury of scooping up heaps of seasonal decor, bulletin board items, or other cutesy classroom goods due to lack of space to display them and places to store it all.
 Does that mean that we can only wistfully walk through the ‘back-to-school’ aisles and not purchase a thing?
 Not necessarily.
 There are definitely some items you can invest in that will help your daily cart teaching for the upcoming school year.

 The amount of planning ahead required for teaching on a cart looks different depending on your situation: